-This article describes the essential characteristics of the DOS command-line user interface and contrasts it with a graphical user interface, including video modes.
+Describes the characteristics of the DOS command-line user interface and contrasts it with a graphical user interface.

 The purpose of a user interface (UI) is to interpret the user's requests to the operating system and provide feedback.
-The DOS user interface is its command line.
+The DOS user interface is a command line prompt.

-Command-driven means user requests are made by typing commands, parameters, and switches at the DOS command line's prompt.
+Command-driven means that the user makes their requests by typing commands, parameters, and switches at the DOS command line's prompt.
 The prompt is the operating system's way of indicating that it is ready to receive a command.

 A parameter is additional information required by the command in order for it to be carried out.
 Parameters usually specify "What" and "Where".